intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 Extending TOSA could be a viable alternative to PTensor.
 TOSA's design requires any operation to be fundamental in the sense that it cannot be build out of others.
 We can add the `dist` and `device` information to the TOSA tensor but we'll need to add higher-level wrapper/generation functions to establish the desired level of abstraction.
 This is more complicated than PTensor and so only useful if upstream TOSA is onboard with the idea.
 It is also thinkable to start with a separate dialect and merge it into TOSA once stabilized.

+The `intel_sycl.device_region` operation could also live in the PTensor dialect or in a separate dialect.
+A dialect with only one operation doesn't seem justifyable.
+The downside of having it in PTensor is that we would not be able to fully convert PTensor with `--ower-ptensor` because we need to keep the region for lower dialects which need to detect the region.
+Having the region in the dialect which actually uses it seems most apprpriate.

 ### Wrapper/generator functions
 A generator function for creating distributed operations like the above `arange` example is possible as long as the information about the distributed aspect of the input tensor(s) is available.
-This could be handled by the __CFD__ dialect and does not require a new tensor dialect.
+This could be handled by a dialect providing a dist-region and and so would not require a new tensor dialect.
 However, it is unclear how operations on the created tensors can be wrapped with such a dist-region without a type which contains the appropriate information.
 In particular interchanging distributed- (and maybe even device-)tensors across function boundaries requires additional information embeded in the type/argument.
+The same is true for device aspect.
+Basically the ptensor type removes the analysis burden if compute-follows-data is desired.

-Is this possible with reasonable effort?
+Is the ptensor-type-less option possible with reasonable effort?

 ## Remarks
 - most of the __Dist__-unrelated work is planned independent of this in some form or another (elminating dependence on Python runtime, streamlining compile pipeline) or can be copied from existing passes in Plier.
 PTensor and its passes will provide a structured and re-usable context for them.